Time (musical): Critical reception

 "If present trends go on, John Napier and his team will doubtless one day find themselves re-creating the entire state of Iowa for a rock musical about the Little Red Hen, or reconstructing the Alps for one about Heidi; but until then Time can claim it has provided the most sensational contrast between mountainous spectacle and molehill content the musical theatergoer has seen."

 "It's like a science-fiction Sunday-school lesson.
 London critics had a field day sneering at its greeting-card philosophy and 1960s flower-power platitudes.
 But children, the young at heart, tourists with little English and any lover of sheer spectacle will be enraptured."

 "But its actual genius is the man who invented its gravity-defying, sense-bombarding scenic effects, the modern theater's most astounding designer.
 His name is John Napier."

-"The worst of it, though, are the philosophical speeches from The Time Lord who sounds like Captain Highliner after transcendental meditation.
+"The worst of it, though, are the philosophical speeches from The Time Lord who sounds like Captain Highliner (commercial spokesman of High Liner Foods) after transcendental meditation.
 If vinyl ever deserved to be melted..."